-The Town of Southington had a general property revaluation effective October 1, 2011.
-The Town's next revaluation with full inspections will be October 1, 2015.
+The Town of Southington is currently working on a full revaluation effective October 1, 2015, ten years after the full revaluation of October 1, 2005.
 Under Section 12-62 of the Connecticut General Statutes, the Town must do a revaluation every five years based on generally accepted mass appraisal methods and a revaluation by physical inspection no later than ten years from the preceding physical inspection.

-Public Act 09-60 permits any municipality required to effect a revaluation of real property under Section 12-62 of the Connecticut General Statutes for the 2008, 2009 or 2010 assessment years upon approval of its legislative body, to delay such revaluation until the 2011 assessment year.
-Any required revaluation subsequent to such a delayed revaluation shall re-commence at the point in the schedule required pursuant to Section 12-62 that the municipality was following prior to such delay.
+Public Act 09-60 permitted any municipality required to effect a revaluation of real property under Section 12-62 of the Connecticut General Statutes for the 2008, 2009 or 2010 assessment years upon approval of its legislative body, to delay such revaluation until the 2011 assessment year.
+The Town of Southington delayed the revaluation of October 1, 2010 to October 1, 2011 Any required revaluation subsequent to such a delayed revaluation shall recommence at the point in the schedule required pursuant to Section 12-62 that the municipality was following prior to such delay.

 Prior to the completion of each revaluation, the Assessor shall conduct a field review.
 The maintenance of an equitable tax base, and the location and appraisal of all real and personal property within the Town for inclusion onto the Grand List are the responsibilities of the Town's Assessor's Office.
 The Grand List represents the total of assessed values for all taxable real and personal property and motor vehicles located with the Town on October 1.
 A Board of Assessment Appeals determines whether adjustments to the Assessor's list on assessments under appeal are warranted.
 Assessments for real property are computed at 70 percent of the estimated market value at the time of the last general revaluation.